Gordan Firić

-Gordan Firić (Vareš, born 1 September 1970) is a Bosnian former professional basketball player.
+Gordan Firić (born 1 September 1970) is a Bosnian former professional basketball player.
 He played as a shooting guard and was also a member of the Bosnia and Herzegovina national basketball team.
+He is currently an assistant coach for the Bosnian national team.

 Playing career

 Firić played pickup basketball in Jajce, where basketball was played primarily on outdoor concrete courts.
-In 1985 or 1986 he moved to Bosna Sarajevo.
+In 1985 or 1986 he moved joined Bosna.
 His transfer to the Sarajevo club was facilitated by prominent figures of Bosna, including Mirza Delibašić, Mirsad Milavić and Zijah Kadić.
-Firić began his professional career in 1989 with KK Bosna of Sarajevo, where he remained until 1993.
+Firić began his professional career with Bosna in 1989, where he remained until 1993.

 From 1993 to 2000 he played in Italy for five different clubs: Basket Napoli, Auxilium Torino, Basket Modena, Pallacanestro Trieste, and Aurora Jesi.
 Over seven seasons in Italy, he appeared in 129 games, averaging 17 points, 4.8 rebounds, 2 steals, and 1.9 assists per game.

 In the 2000–01 season he joined Aris Thessaloniki in Greece, playing 23 games with averages of 7.8 points, 4.2 rebounds, and 3.8 assists.
 Later that season he moved to ASVEL Villeurbanne in France.

 Firić then signed with SG Braunschweig in Germany, where he spent five years and played in 104 league games.
 During his spell in Germany he also had a brief return to Aurora Jesi on loan in 2004, appearing in four games.

 Toward the end of his career, he played in Switzerland with Hérens Basket (Sion) and Riviera Lakers (Vevey), as well as in Finland with Tarmo Porvoo.
 He retired in 2007 with his original club, KK Bosna.